-Organised by Barbara Bausch, Anna Luhn and Ansgar Riedißer, Research Area 4: "Literary Currencies", co-funded by the Dahlem Junior Host Program 2026.
+Organised by Barbara Bausch, Anna Luhn and Ansgar Riedißer, Research Area 4: "Literary Currencies", co-funded by the Dahlem Junior Host Program 2026 and the Friedrich Schlegel Graduate School of Literary Studies.

 Literature and incomprehensibility are closely linked.
 Literary texts may become incomprehensible over time, offer an understanding only selectively to certain readers, or deliberately play with obscurity.
 Paradoxically, it is these phenomena of irritation, of superficial or partial incomprehensibility, that profoundly shape what we have come to understand as literary communication.
 Literary language often disrupts expectations and finds surprising ways of communicating within and beyond established parameters of language use.
 Reading literature thus provokes a reflection on conventional uses of language and their limits – the experience of reading an incomprehensible text calls into question preconceived notions of understanding.